thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 `Key Theorem:` A relation is r.e. if and only if it is $$\exists\Delta_0$$

 Every r.e. relation can be represented by an $$\exists\Delta_0$$ arithmetic formula, and conversely every relation represented by an $$\exists\Delta_0$$ formula is r.e.
 The proof we leave in the appendix.
-As we'll see, a stronger version of Godel's first incompleteness theorem essentially follows from this.
+As we'll see below, a version of Godel's first incompleteness theorem follows from this key result.

 `Corollary:` TA is not r.e.